rkuma183/wilsonmar.github.io/_posts/2016-09-12-powershell-on-mac.md

 ## Tilde and Providers ##

 PROTIP: Use <strong>$home</strong> instead of using the <strong>tilde</strong> (~)
-in PowerShell because it does not always represent the the user's home folder as in Linux because PS has different "providers", which include HKLM and HKCU top-levels in the Windows Registry:
+in PowerShell because tilde does not always represent the the user's home folder as in Linux.
+This is because PS has different
+"providers" that include HKLM and HKCU top-levels in the Windows Registry.
+PowerShell calls files "items" as a term that groups files with registry keys and variables.

    <tt><strong>
    get-item ~
    </strong></tt>

    returns the Mode and LastWriteTime of the user.

+Instead of "mkdir" to create folders, use

+   New-Item

 To list files in a folder, it's the same as in Bash: